nico/clangtut/tut.markdown

 Because we will need a `Preprocessor` object in all tutorials, I've moved this initialization code to its own file, `PPContext.h`.
-With this file, `tut01_pp.cpp` is quite short (take your time and take a look at that two files).
+With this file, `tut01_pp.cpp` is quite short (take your time and take a look at those two files).

 So, all that is left is to compile `tut01_pp.cpp` and you're done with part 1!